Woman taking an online alcohol assessment using her laptop computer and headphones.

 The Pros

-• An alcohol assessment helps individuals understand if they have a high potential to develop a drinking problem.
+• A remote alcohol assessment helps individuals understand if they have a high potential to develop a drinking problem.

 • It can be used as a diagnostic tool to help determine an individual’s best course of treatment if it is decided that treatment is needed.